+Got Milk?
+Tips for great tasing goats milk.
 I love goats milk.
 When I first got my goats my family turned their nose up at the milk.
 Since we had a house full of kids we went through a lot of milk.
-I didn’t tell them, but just mixed the milk in with the cow’s milk.
-I know a sneaky moms trick on a budget.
-It did help the jug of milk go a lot farther.

 Goats milk can be great tasting

-Around 8 years ago I had a goat I was selling.
-The people came to look at her and to taste her milk.
-I gave them all a taste of the milk and needless to say they were ranting and raving about how good this milk tasted.
-My husband wouldn’t drink the goat’s milk, and was laughing when they said how good it was.
+My husband wouldn’t drink the goat’s milk and was laughing when they said how good it was.
 He asked for a glass of her milk to try, just to test it for himself.
 After taking a sip he said, “why are you selling this goat??
 The milk is good.”

 We all laughed, and I assured him this goats sister, “Cookie” had really good milk also.
-After this he was sold and will drink goats milk, as long as it tastes good.
-This is what I do to make sure this happens.
+He was sold and will drink goats milk, as long as it tastes good.
+This is what I do to make sure the goats milk tastes great!

 A few tips to make goats milk taste great!